MoceanAPI/monday-automation/README.md

 `https://dl.dropboxusercontent.com/s/mpx3yi0cbrgsxeq/welcome%20to%20moceanapi.mp3`

-So the final URL you should paste in your automation recipe is: https://dl.dropboxusercontent.com/s/mpx3yi0cbrgsxeq/welcome%20to%20moceanapi.mp3
+So the final URL you should paste in the **Recording Link** in your automation recipe is: https://dl.dropboxusercontent.com/s/mpx3yi0cbrgsxeq/welcome%20to%20moceanapi.mp3

 ![image](https://user-images.githubusercontent.com/24620178/226548308-c2e3a125-0474-402b-97aa-ca1442ddc564.png)